Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 How do I stay informed about the project?

 If you received information in the mail you are already included in the project mailing list and will automatically receive future project mailings.
-Other opportunities to be added to the mailing list include signing in at the public information meetings or contacting the project managers.
+Other opportunities to be added to the mailing list include signing in at the Public Involvement Meetings or contacting the project managers.

 How is this study related to the WisDOT US 14 West - (WIS 80 Richland Center to WIS 78 Mazomanie)?